Sister: Hiker who died in Badlands was on graduation trip

 People are also reading…

-The sheriff's office said in its tweet that the unmarked trail has been featured in a social media challenge.
+The sheriff's office initially said in its tweet that the unmarked trail has been featured in a social media challenge, but later said the men were simply following a trail on a hiking app.
 Lucille Right said her brother and his friend weren't taking part in any social media challenge, saying they were on a larger trip to celebrate Maxwell graduating from Missouri S&T and had planned to visit Mt.
 Rushmore on Wednesday evening.

 Pennington County Sheriff's Office spokesperson Helene Duhamel referred questions Friday to the National Park Service.
 Messages left at the park’s Badlands offices weren’t immediately returned.